h4cc/AliceFixturesBundle/README.md

 ### Fixture Sets

 A more advanced way of loading fixtures is using "FixtureSets".
-Look at it like a Fixture configuration object for multiple fixture files and options.
+Look at it like a fixture configuration object for multiple fixture files and options.

 Example:
 ```php